 Store leftover butter in the freezer until ready to use.

-Calorie info calculated on using 1/3 butter portion.
-Recipe for butter makes enough for 3 servings.
-(Wrap leftovers for later in paper and store in the freezer until ready to use.)
+Calorie info calculated on using 1/2 butter portion.
+Recipe for butter makes enough for 2 servings.
+(Wrap leftovers for later in paper and store in the freezer until ready to use.
+The butter will last for 6 weeks in freezer)

 All recipe calorie information was calculated on what I purchased to make this recipe in My Fitness Pal.
 When you make the recipe, the calorie content could vary depending on what specific ingredients/brands you actually use.
 Please take that into consideration if you are following a strict diet.